-It's important to first understand that litigation differs from a lawsuit.
+It's important first to understand that litigation differs from a lawsuit.
 The latter represents a civil, legal dispute between a plaintiff and a defendant.
-Litigation, however, is the process the lawsuit goes through once filed.
-So litigation is actually a method for settling a lawsuit or legal dispute.
+Litigation, however, is the process the case goes through once filed.
+So litigation is a method for settling a lawsuit or legal dispute.

-With that in mind, you need a litigation lawyer that can navigate toward the best outcome.
+With that in mind, you need a litigation lawyer to navigate toward the best outcome.
 So, our attorneys assess the specifics of your case and calculate your risks based on the facts.
-If litigation is in your best interests, we’ll prepare a sound case in your favor.
+We'll prepare a sturdy case if litigation is in your best interests.
 If not, we'll discuss a possible settlement and request favorable terms you can live with based on your personal goals.

 Key Factors to Consider When Pursuing Litigation